So, trolling the web I saw this photo. “Hmm… unusual ” you may think… “interesting shaped pieces….gnarly hand….”

 In this extreme winder stair, every piece of steel and glass was CNC cut and formed from this 3D model resulting in fewer than 4 days installation of the structure.

-Apologies for the soapbox, this isn’t about politics, but about people – people like so many of our great-grandparents who came through Ellis Island.
+Apologies for the soapbox, this isn’t about politics, but about people – people like so many of our great-grandparents who came through Ellis Island or other ports of entry.
 Hopefully some of this immigrant’s experiences can help to dispel some myths:

 Our business brings quite a lot of money into the UK, we don’t displace UK workers, we don’t claim benefits, yet literally every day my wife and I live in fear of the next visa application being rejected because someone behind a desk is having a “bad day”.
 This results in working doubly hard to integrate oneself into society and to invest oneself completely into this adopted place now called “home”.
-Personally speaking, this “place” I am totally committed to, it is my home and my family’s.
-It’s a human necessity that we all take the definition of home for granted as it is our lives and our harbour from life’s occasional stormier days.
-Yet, if someone knocks on our door and says “you have to leave” …….
-I ask that you please think very deeply about this and really take the time to truly imagine it.
-Imagine becoming completely divested of your home, your business, family pets, automobiles, furnishings, tools and most of all, your family.
+Ironically, it’s a human necessity that we all take the definition of home for granted as it is our lives and our harbour from life’s occasional stormier days.
+Yet, if someone knocks on our door and says “you have to leave …….” (and I ask that you please think very deeply about this and really take the time to truly imagine it), imagine becoming completely divested of your home, your business, family pets, automobiles, furnishings, tools and most of all, your family.
 And if you and your spouse are of different nationalities, what are they to do?
 What are they left with?

 So this is my family’s personal example and I apologize for the details, but feel they are relevant to illustrate an “immigrants” experience.
 On one hand, these people from away are working doubly hard to integrate themselves, but on the other hand, the goal posts are shifting so fast with callous and frequently deceitful indifference based mostly on easily marketed, political hot-topics.